Sanat Naft Abadan F.C.: Post revolution

-Football was extremely popular in Abadan, and the number of fans was growing everyday, but everything stopped when the Iranian Revolution took place in 1978.
+Football was popular in Abadan, but everything stopped when the Iranian Revolution took place in 1978.
 Football was no longer a priority, and it was shoved even farther out of the limelight when the Iran–Iraq War began in 1980.
 Abadan and Khuzestan were heavily hit during the war.
-Abadan's massive refinery was shut down, and hundreds of thousands left the city.
+Abadan's refinery was shut down, and hundreds of thousands left the city.
 From 1980 to 1988 the club was based in Shiraz.
-Once in Shiraz, the club had to start from Iran's third division, but was able to make it back to the top flight with the help of its players.
-Since many natives of Abadan had left the city during the war for other cities, fan support for the club was always good no matter where the team was playing.
+Once in Shiraz, the club had to start from Iran's third division, but was able to make it back to the top flight.

 After the war the club went back to Abadan, but due to the war's negative effects on the city and poor management in the football club, Sanat Naft has not been able to have any major success.

 Iran Pro League

 Sanat Naft were present in Iran's Azadegan League until the 2001–02 season when they were relegated.
 They made it back to the Iran Pro League in 2002, but the club was relegated the same season.

 Portuguese coach Acácio Casimiro signed a one–year deal as head coach of Sanat Naft on 18 June 2006 but was later replaced by Ebrahim Ghasempour.
 After Sanat Naft was promoted to the Iran Pro League they were immediately relegated the same season under head coach Ahmad Tousi.
 Tousi took over for Ghasempour as he was sacked after 20 games.
 The club was in last place with only 16 point to show under Ghasempour with a record of 4 wins 4 ties and 12 losses.
-In the next 14 games under Tousi the club went 5 wins with 4 ties and 5 losses with a total of 19 point.

 2005 promotion controversy

 Sanat Naft made it to the promotion playoffs in the 2004–05 season.
 Until the final game of the promotion playoffs, Sanat Naft was in second place and head of Rah Ahan on goal difference.
 On the last day despite Sanat Naft's win against Payam Mashhad, Rah Ahan defeated Shahid Ghandi by a score of 6–1 to finish second, ahead of Sanat Naft on goal difference.
 Sanat Naft officials immediately suggested that Shahid Ghandi had allowed Rah Ahan to win by such a huge score.
 Sanat Naft was not able to prove this allegation with evidence.
 Later Sanat Naft claimed that Rah Ahan had used an ineligible player; this went through several courts and Rah Ahan was found guilty.

 Two seasons later Sanat Naft was automatically awarded a promotion spot to the Persian Gulf Pro League starting in the 2007–08 season.

 They could not stay in league and were relegated at the end of the season.